WWE Tough Enough

-WWE Tough Enough was an American professional wrestling reality competition series that was produced by WWE, wherein participants undergo professional wrestling training and compete for a contract with WWE.
+WWE Tough Enough is an American professional wrestling reality competition series that was produced by WWE, wherein participants undergo professional wrestling training and compete for a contract with WWE.
 There were two winners per season for the first three seasons, all of which aired on MTV.
 A fourth competition was held in 2004, with only a single winner, who was integrated into (at the time) UPN's SmackDown!.
 As revealed in October 2010, the USA Network, revived Tough Enough to air it immediately prior to Raw, starting on April 4, 2011, a day after WrestleMania XXVII.
 The first three seasons were co-produced with MTV, while the revival is a co-production with Shed Media.
-Repeat broadcasts of the revival series are shown on Universal HD and have also aired recently on Oxygen and G4.
+Reruns of the 2011 season were broadcast on Universal HD, Oxygen and G4.

 Past episodes of Tough Enough are available for streaming on the WWE Network.

 Development and original series

 The idea of the show originally came from a deal the then-WWF made with MTV in spring of 2000.
 One part of a deal was to create a reality series where contestants compete to win a WWE contract, the winner being one male and one female.